arkms/Simple-Controller-Input/README.md

 Please consider using the part of the code that gets the inputs on an Update() method (or send me a message if you know how to fix this!).

 - This manager only works with one controller being used at a time.

+- Since it was intended to be just an example, some things are not working very well.
+The Mecanim system is not properly setup, so the animations are very bad.
+Pressing down and jumping makes the Alien jump really high.
+The Spaceship has no collision when flying.

 ## How to Get the Controller Inputs